Spousal Support Attorney in Corona

 Factors Affecting Spousal Support

 Unlike child support, there is no formula for determining how much you will be required to pay in alimony; however, there are certain factors the judge will take into account.
 These typically relate to each party's income/earning capacity, although some factors weigh the quality of the former marriage.
-Be sure to consult with an alimony attorney who can help you develop a favorable plan.
+Be sure to consult with an spousal support attorney in Corona, CA who can help you develop a favorable plan.